How to Beat Limerence

 Thais Gibson

 Are you completely head over heels for someone you’ve only just met?
 Do you find yourself daydreaming about your future together?
-Do you have situationship?
+Are you caught in a situationship, hoping they’ll finally commit?

 You might think it’s love – but it could be limerence.